dddrrreee/cs240lx-25spr/labs/6-debug-alloc/README.md

 We discuss these differences a bit more next.

+#### What to do first.

+tl;dr:
+  1. Make sure `make check` passes.
+  2. Copy your `ckalloc.c` over, switch the Makefile.
+  3. Start working through the parts below --- you'll initially get some linker errors until you implement the missing routines.

 #### Change: Add a freelist

 Change `ckfree` to just add a block to a free list, rather than actually freeing